microsoft/HoloJS/windows/nuget-package-spec/readme.txt

 1.4.0: Implement spatial anchors for Windows Mixed Reality and HoloLens.
 Refer to the spatial anchors wiki entries for more information: https://github.com/Microsoft/HoloJS/wiki/SpatialAnchor https://github.com/Microsoft/HoloJS/wiki/SpatialAnchorStore

+1.4.4: Implement more Gamepad properties; all buttons and axes supported by Mixed Reality Input Controllers are now working.
+Haptics is not implemented yet.